JakeGreen2145/home_server/README.md

 **Downloaders**:

-- [Deluge](http://deluge-torrent.org): torrent downloader with a web UI
+- [RDT-Client](https://github.com/rogerfar/rdt-client): cached torrent downloader with a web UI
 - [NZBGet](https://nzbget.net): usenet downloader with a web UI
 - [Jackett](https://github.com/Jackett/Jackett): API to search torrents from multiple indexers
 - [Bazarr](https://www.bazarr.media/): A companion tool for Radarr and Sonarr which will automatically pull subtitles for all of your TV and movie downloads.